michalkmet/xp-tic-tac-toe-test/README.md

 - ⚠ TODO UAT3.5: Player 1 should have possibility to randomly place 'x' on the empty square
 - ⚠ TODO UAT3.6: Player 2 should have possibility to randomly place 'o' on the empty square
 - ⚠ TODO UAT3.7: Player 1 should see the filled squares and not place "x" on the filled sqaure
-- ⚠ TODO UAT3.8: Player 2 should see the filled squares
+- ⚠ TODO UAT3.8: Player 2 should see the filled squares and not place "o" on the filled sqaure

 STORY 4: We need to check if someone wins the game
 - ⚠ TODO UAT4.1: It should return 'player1 wins' when there are three connected xxx in one row